An equivalence of multistatistics on permutations: Subexcedent functions to weighted Dyck paths

 and its \emph{descent composition} $\CDes(u,w)$ is the composition of $n$ whose descent set is $Des(u, w)$. \item The \emph{statistic $\LC$} on $(u,w)$ is the composition $\LC(u)$. \end{itemize} \end{definition}

 \begin{remark} We shall make some remarks on the previous definitions. \begin{enumerate} \item The previous definitions are still correct if the weighted {\SF} is not decreasing.
-Moreover, if we associate a null weight with a \SF, those definitions give the same statistics as the usual ones on \SF s. \item Note that on a decreasing \SF, the mirror composition of the statistic $\LC$ exactly corresponds to the composition whose descent set is the set of values of $u$.
-By defining the \emph{total weight} statistic on the decreasing weighted {\SF} as the sum of the values of its weight, we have directly $\tw(u,w) = \inv(u,w) - \maj(\overline{\LC(u,w)})$. \end{enumerate} \end{remark}
+Moreover, if we associate a null weight with a \SF, those definitions give the same statistics as the usual ones on \SF s. \item Note that on a decreasing \SF, the mirror composition of the statistic $\LC$ exactly corresponds to the composition whose descent set is the set of nonzero values of $u$.
+Hence, we have directly $\tw(u,w) = \inv(u,w) - \maj(\overline{\LC(u,w)})$. \end{enumerate} \end{remark}

 \begin{proposition} Let $u$ be a \SF, then: \begin{itemize} \item $\tw(\phi_1(u)) = \inv(u) - \maj(\overline{\LC(u)})$; \item $\CDes(\phi_1(u)) = \CDes(u)$; \item $\LC(\phi_1(u)) = \LC(u)$. \end{itemize} \end{proposition}